Stop! Your Lease Extension in Wanborough Could Be FREE

 An extended lease has roughly the same value as a freehold

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with over one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement